 - Impose a fine of up to $5,000.
 If this fine is not paid, the person responsible for the offence may be imprisoned for up to 6 months.

 - Impose a further fine of up to $100 for every day during which the offence continues after conviction.

 A company which provides false or misleading CbC information may face the following consequences:

-For more details, please refer to our e-Tax guide on CbCR (440KB).
+For more details, refer to our e-Tax Guide on Country-by-Country Reporting (PDF, 712KB).